Vokkaliga: Sadars

 Huvvinavaru ("Those of flowers") and Hongeyavaru ("Those of the Honge Mara").
-Sadas had a high social status due to their strict vegetarianism and total abstinence.
+Sadars had a high social status due to their strict vegetarianism and total abstinence.
 They have the usual Kattemane form of caste organization.
 The use the caste title Gowda.

 Varna Classification

 The varna system of Brahmanic ritual ranking never really took hold in South Indian society.
 The two intermediate dvija varnas—the Kshatriyas and Vaishyas—did not exist.